adjust/ios_sdk/README.md

 ## Summary

-This is the iOS SDK of adjust™.
-You can read more about adjust at [adjust.io].
+This is the iOS SDK of adjust.io™.
+You can read more about adjust.io™ at [adjust.io].

 ## Basic Installation